 We know that one of the leptin’s functions is to influence certain brain receptors which are responsible for reducing our food consumption.
 Researchers showed that diet high in refined sugar (especially fructose) leads to leptin resistance in rats.
 Rats on a normal unrefined (rich in fiber) plant-based diet do not develop leptin resistance and for this reason leptin can easily bind to brain cells’ receptors thus leading to reduced appetite.
 But rats fed with refined sugar (and also any refined carbohydrates such as white flour products which turn in the body into sugar) even after receiving leptin injections, do not reduce their food intake (and appetite), because the brain cells’ receptors cease to react to leptin properly.
 And, when later an animal fat was added to the rats’ diet they quickly became overweight.

 When you consume foods which contain refined sugar, then as a result the sugar level in your blood gets high quickly, which causes pancreas to produce insulin to reduce the sugar level.
 Unfortunately, when insulin levels in your organism are high (because blood sugar level is higher than normal), it leads to leptin deficiency, and eventually brain is unable to hear leptin’s desperate cry “stop eating!”
-Therefore, in order to break this vicious circle you have to stop consuming foods rich in refined sugar and instead start eating high-fiber plant-based foods.
+Therefore, in order to break this vicious circle you have to stop consuming foods rich in refined sugar and instead start eating high-fibre plant-based foods.
 As a result your brain cells and fat cells will be able to effectively communicate again, reducing your appetite, and improving your metabolism, which will consequently result in a natural and permanent fat loss.

 As far as obesity is concerned, leptin is an incredibly important hormone because it regulates our metabolism, appetite, and how much fat we are going to store and burn.
 When leptin works properly, it keeps our body weight balanced regardless of the amount of food we consume.
 It does this by stimulating liver to improve fat burning and forcing thyroid hormones to speed up metabolism.
 So, normally, as soon as we gain weight, our fat cells should release leptin to suppress our appetite and increase metabolism and burn fat more efficiently so that we could lose weight.
 By the way, isn’t it incredible how wonderfully our body is created and works?!
 It amazes me when I realize that our own fat can behave in such a clever and intelligent way!
 It is so mind boggling because it seems that our own fat demonstrates shocking ability to regulate itself by releasing hormone which sends orders to the brain cells demanding from them to suppress appetite and increase metabolism to reduce the amount of fat in the fat cells!
 This efficiently working mechanism, which boosts metabolism, is probably one of the reasons why some individuals are still slim and even skinny in spite of the fact that they eat a lot.

-Experts suggest that instead of taking leptin supplements which havent been proven to help, obese and overweight people should rather aim at coping with leptin resistance by reducing resistance to insulin, and also lowering blood triglyceride levels.
+Experts suggest that instead of taking leptin supplements which haven’t been proven to help, obese and overweight people should rather aim at coping with leptin resistance by reducing resistance to insulin, and also lowering blood triglyceride levels.
 It is important to cope with insulin resistance because it generates leptin resistance.
 And you can easily recover from insulin resistance by low sugar and low fat diet, exercise and stress control.

 But why obese people need to lower blood triglycerides levels?
 It is necessary because if you have too much triglycerides in your body they do not allow leptin to communicate with your brain to prevent you from overeating.
 It is also important to know that insulin-resistance greatly contributes to accumulation of triglycerides in your body.
 That’s why you need to cope with both insulin-resistance and high blood triglycerides level.
 In this way you will enable leptin to effectively send signals to your brain cells again.
 Triglycerides are produced in our body from carbohydrates (sugars) or they come with animal foods (dairy and meat products) which unlike plant foods contain triglycerides.
 Apart from leading to cardio-vascular diseases triglycerides contribute to excessive fat storage in your body by depriving leptin of its ability to communicate with brain cells which in turn leads to gluttony and obesity.
 The best way therefore to reverse this process, is again by switching to a plant-based unrefined diet, simply because it is free from bad fats (triglycerides and cholesterol) and refined carbohydrates (sugar).
 And research has already confirmed that leptin resistance is triggered especially by eating lots of refined sugary foods and drinks.

 We know that type 2 diabetes is caused by stress, unhealthy diet, and bad lifestyle, as it leads to accumulation of certain proteins called endoplasmic reticulum (ER) which are involved in the synthesis of proteins and works as cell’s membrane factory.
 As a result, these harmful proteins lead to the development of obesity-induced insulin resistance which is the key cause of type 2 diabetes.
 This fact, however, inspires us to draw a conclusion that this ER stress may in a similar way trigger the development of leptin resistance and lead to obesity in humans.
 Sedentary lifestyle, stress, and especially the animal-based and high in refined sugar and white flour diet probably trigger another harmful protein in the body which also causes leptin resistance and obesity.
-And after drawing this simple and obvious conclusion I have found that scientists already suspect certain protein called CRP of being responsible for impairing leptin signaling abilities.
+And after drawing this simple and obvious conclusion I have found that scientists already suspect certain protein called CRP of being responsible for impairing leptin signalling abilities.
 Stress as well as diet high in refined sugar and fat, and also protein rich meals (meat and dairy) suppress the production of leptin as it constantly creates an ER stress in the hypothalamus cells of mice thus activating a harmful protein response and leading to leptin resistance which stimulated mice to consume more food, become less active and gain weight.

 Back in Poland I had a privilege to translate series of very interesting health seminars by American physician Dr. Sang Lee who proposed a very interesting and possible reason why our own organism may manufacture a harmful proteins which, for example, cause insulin resistance in type 2 diabetes.
 He said that our genes are very sensitive to different needs, lifestyle, and the condition of our nervous system.
 Thus, he suggested that when we don’t exercise our body ‘thinks’ we are already dead because only dead people do not move.
 When we are stressful or depressed, and especially when we don’t enjoy life and think about suicide, when we use harmful medications, coffee, alcohol and other stimulants which leads to premature death, consume dead animal foods such as meat products, then the genes in our body are constantly receiving the signals or messages of death.
 As a result after some time the genes somehow ‘draw a conclusion’ that either we don’t want to live or we are already dead, and those death signals stimulate them to produce a harmful proteins which eventually cause insulin resistance in type 2 diabetes, leptin resistance in obese people, or for example even the brain damage in Alzheimer’s disease (caused by an abnormal protein too).
 And even though this idea hasn’t been proven yet it is very interesting and sounds reasonable.